 Survival is a team game.
 If your business has employees, you need their full buy-in if your business is to survive - you can't do it all by yourself.
 Ask your people for their ideas on how you could cut costs and make more sales.
 Crucially, you need to make sure employees remain focused and well motivated.
 Communication between yourself and your employees must be good.
 You should also be in touch with your accountant for advice while trying to ensure the survival of your business.

-Many ‘business turnaround' experts condense survival strategy into three key stages.
+Many 'business turnaround' experts condense survival strategy into three key stages.
 The first is to work out exactly how bad things really are.
-The second is to solve the business's immediate cashflow problem.
+The second is to solve the business' immediate cash flow problem.
 The third is to address the fundamental issues that created significant problems for the business.